-Stanford Children's Health
+Stanford Medicine Children's Health

-Stanford Children's Health, with Lucile Packard Children's Hospital Stanford at its center, is the Bay Area's largest health care system exclusively dedicated to children and expectant mothers.
+Stanford Medicine Children's Health, with Lucile Packard Children's Hospital Stanford at its center, is the Bay Area's largest health care system exclusively dedicated to children and expectant mothers.
 Our network of care includes more than 65 locations across Northern California and more than 85 locations in the U.S. Western region.
-As part of Stanford Medicine, we are cultivating the next generation of medical professionals and are at the forefront of scientific research to improve children's health outcomes around the world.
-We are a nonprofit organization committed to supporting the community through meaningful outreach programs and services and providing necessary medical care to families, regardless of their ability to pay. stanfordchildrens.org
+As part of Stanford Medicine, it cultivates the next generation of medical professionals and is at the forefront of scientific research to improve children's health outcomes around the world.
+Stanford Medicine Children's Health is a nonprofit organization committed to supporting the community through meaningful outreach programs and services and providing necessary medical care to families, regardless of their ability to pay. stanfordchildrens.org